 – Paul Virilio, Aesthetics of Disappearance

-The theme of impossible speech reappears in White Dust from Mongolia, an unfinished film by Theresa Hak Kyung Cha (1951-82).
+The theme of impossible speech reappeared in White Dust from Mongolia, an unfinished film by Theresa Hak Kyung Cha (1951-82).
 Cha once wrote about her mother, a refugee in Manchuria escaping the Japanese occupation of Korea, speaking in the dark, in a whisper, in secret: ‘The tongue that is forbidden is your own mother tongue.’
-As a female artist living in the diaspora, Wu feels an affinity with Cha.
-Based on the study of Cha’s writings, storyboards, and raw footage, Wu transforms and materializes the unfinished film shot-by-shot into interconnected objects, images, and forms, creating a machine — a receptacle of sensations, in which passages of memory disappear in the abstraction of pure light.
+As a female artist living in the diaspora, Wu felt an affinity with Cha.
+Based on the study of Cha’s writings, storyboards, and raw footage, Wu transformed and materialized the unfinished film shot-by-shot into interconnected objects, images, and forms, creating a machine — a receptacle of sensations, in which passages of memory disappear in the abstraction of pure light.

 Curated by Xiaofei Mo.